 Theoretically, we’re a loose association of people from all walks of life who come together in small groups to read plays.
 The time will come when this page will list officer and members of a board and staff, with links to pages listing thousands of readers and affiliated groups (see Role Call).

 For now there’s only me, George Gray, a semi-retired old Jack of All (Theatrical) Trades, a crackpot who believes the world would be a better place if more people spent more time reading plays with friends.

 Should this notion catch on, spread its wing and fly, more than me are needed.
 I don’t have the skills or resources—nor the time (I’m seventy-seven), nor mind (it’s slipping), nor stomach (lost to cancer two years ago)—to manage a million readers (don’t laugh).
 One by one you’ll climb on board until this free weblog won’t hold all the data and some benevolent organization will fund salaries for a staff.

 Copy Editor/Graphic Artist/Webmaster/Marketing Whiz

-All the arguments for cold reads are here, along with all the ways to do it and the framework for a world-wide network, but it needs a lot of pruning, rearranging, eye appeal, and a plan to overcome the stigma our culture paces on dramatic art.
+All the arguments for cold reads are here in the blog, along with all the ways to do it and the framework for a world-wide network, but it needs a lot of pruning, rearranging, eye appeal, and a plan to overcome the stigma our culture places on dramatic art.

 Besides demonstrated skills and abilities, I need someone (or more) who understands the cold reads movement and appreciates its intrinsic value.

 Apply with sample page to firstname.lastname@example.org.
 Pro bono preferred; otherwise quote rates, bearing in mind that I’m living on Social Security and home equity.

 CR/I may organize itself, find movers and shakers who incorporate and manage the growing constituency.
 More likely (in time) cold reading will be incorporated under the umbrella of larger institution.